lorenzofranze/VHDL-VIVADO-logic-nets/README.md

 # VHDL-VIVADO-logic-nets
+**WARNING: As required by university rules, the project and the report will be upload at the end of December 2022**
 *This project was made between February and March 2022, at Politecnico University of Milan.*

-*More details about the Requirments and the report have been uploaded*
+*More details about the Requirments and the report are uploaded*

 The ptoject was assigned as final prove of the course: RETI LOGICHE 2022
 - language: VHDL
 - software: Xilinx Vivado
 - use: FPGA

- **WARNING: As required by university rules, the project and the report will be upload at the end of December 2022**

 ## Requirments